LeonBroseliske/se-lib/README.md

 Sets one or more outgoing IPv4 addresses as new outgoing IP(s) for a filter node

-	${confirmation}	If you want to get confirmation from the user before applying the new settings.
+	${confirmation}	If you want to get confirmation from the user before applying the new settings, set to "true".
 	${filternode}	The filter node you want to change the outgoing IP(s) on.
 	${outgoingip}	The outgoing IP(s) you wish to apply to the filter node.
 The format is space seperated.